Rohityalavarthy/CSV-to-JSNOL-for-GPT-Finetuning/README.md

-The python script allows for the creation of a .jsnol file from a .CSV with paramters compatible for GPT fine tuning.
+The python script allows for the creation of a .jsnol file from a .CSV with parameters compatible for GPT fine tuning.
 The instructions for using the same are as follows:

 step1 - build a .CSV file with three columns corresponding to the input from user,expected output from model and system prompt
 (sample .csv - https://docs.google.com/spreadsheets/d/1TcqFX9MIL1p7K6W5FRsFLww0i1bgyS00pfNqFlaeWbc/edit?usp=sharing) Do this for both the test and validation dataset.